troclaux/notes/golang.md

 ## cli commands

-- `go mod init`: creates a new module
+- `go mod init github.com/troclaux/<repo-name>`: creates a new module
   - module: collection of packages
   - `package`: directory of related .go files
   - writes a new go.mod file in the current directory
+  - use the repo's URL to create a module when the project is hosted in a github repository
 - `go mod tidy`: clean up go.mod file
   - removes unused dependencies
   - add missing dependencies